 Bearing in mind the expiration of the Framework Plan of Action on Environmental Cooperation and Global Warming for ECO Member States" focusing on Environmental Management, Global Warming, Climate Change and Means of Implementation (2016-2020) in lieu of global developments to revisit and spearhead climate action agenda in ECO.

-Taking into account the outcomes of the Bonn Climate Change Conference (6-16 June 2022) on the Glasgow Climate Pact and the decisions adopted at the UN Climate Change Conference (COP27) in Sharm el-Sheikh in November 2022.
+Taking into account the decisions adopted at the UN Climate Change Conference (COP28) in Dubai in December 2023.